Jauchzet Gott in allen Landen, BWV 51: 1

 The first aria, "Jauchzet Gott in allen Landen" (Exult in God in every land), is in da capo form, with extended coloraturas.
 The theme, with a beginning in a triad fanfare, is well suited to the trumpet.
 It is first developed in a ritornello of the orchestra and then "constantly worked" in the soprano part.

 2

-The only recitative, "Wir beten zu dem Tempel an" (We pray at your temple), is first accompanied by the strings, a second part is secco but arioso.
+The only recitative, "Wir beten zu dem Tempel an" (We pray at Thy temple), is first accompanied by the strings, a second part is secco but arioso.
 The second part develops the idea of "von seinen Wundern lallen" (chatter about His wonders) in coloraturas of rhythmical complexity.

 3

-The second aria, "Höchster, mache deine Güte" (Highest, renew Your goodness), is accompanied only by the continuo "quasi ostinato" which supports expressive coloraturas of the voice.
+The second aria, "Höchster, mache deine Güte" (Highest, renew Thy goodness), is accompanied only by the continuo "quasi ostinato" which supports expressive coloraturas of the voice.
 The lines in the continuo, in constant movement in 12/8 time seem to constantly rise, towards the addressed "Höchster" (Highest) which appears as an octave jump down.
 Two extended melismas express gratefulness for being a child of God.
 The musicologist Julian Minchem notes that Bach is able to convey with modest means a "profound expression of commitment to God".